Neats29/neats29.github.io/source/start-here/index.md

 <h1 style="font-size: 1.4em;">Distilled</h1>

-If you are interested in learning together with me, I have a newsletter called [__Distilled__](/subscribe) where I share my learnings twice a month.
+If you are interested in learning together with me, I have a newsletter called [__Distilled__](/subscribe) where I share my learnings.

  <!-- Mailchimp Signup Form -->
  <div>